wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested), + libraries listed in `./data/req_wsl.txt` + packages libncurses5-dev & xterm + experimental llama-cpp-python (for GGUF).
 * Python 3.x + libraries listed in `./data/req_win.txt`.
-* Compatible with Llama 2 GGML models, such as [this one](https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML), or otherwise Llama 2 GGUF models, such as [this one](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF).
-I recommend using at least a 4-bit model to avoid grammatical errors, unless you're tweaking the code, then a 2-bit model for faster loading.
+* Large Language Models in the format of, Llama 2 GGUF, that could be between, 2GB and 40GB, or more if you should choose, and are typically sourced from website "www.huggingface.co", such as [this one](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF), I notice grammatical errors on a 2 Bit, so higher bit is better, or if working on code, then 2-bit model in [this one](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF) for faster loading.

-### DISCLAIMER:
+### WARNINGS:
 * Using the experimental version of llama-cpp-python will possibly break support for GGML or other applications that use llama-cpp, ensure to, use environment or perform a backup, before running the install process.
 If you want a GGML version of the program, then consult versions <=1.03 of Llama2Robot.

-I can tell you that the GGUF is a superior product as shown above, and the prompt syntax is standardaized between, chat and instruct, however, some models designed for roleplay may differ.
+### DISCLAIMER:
-* This program is in no way affiliated with the producers of, Llama 2 or GGUF, it merely runs through the use of such things, and relevantly the the, model files required involves the, downloading and storage, of large language models in the format of, Llama 2 or GGUF, that could be between, 2GB and 40GB, or more if you should choose, and are typically sourced from website "www.huggingface.co".
+* This program is in no way affiliated with the producers of, Llama 2 or GGUF, it merely runs through the use of such things.
 * We are using Llama 2 because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, of Robot, this was the GGML variant of Llama2 model, in its quantized format, and the only one that was able to correctly write a ".json" file correctly, thereby denoting compitence on multi-line output.
 * Llama2Robot is a roleplaying chatbot framework created by Wiseman-Timelord.
 Users and developers can modify it to create their own AI software for personal interests (see docs), however, they are solely responsible for any changes they make.
 If you profit significantly from your modified version, consider financially supporting the original author, Wiseman-Timelord, as a gesture of appreciation for his work.
 Note that using Llama2Robot doesn't grant you any personal, rights or approvals, from the timelord himself.